-Half of the states exhibit at least nominal progressivity, although, in several cases, such as New York, Oklahoma, Oregon, and Idaho, the ratios are so close to 1 that they are more accurately described as non-progressive (i.e., neither progressive nor regressive).
-In Alaska, Wyoming, and Utah, adjusted revenue among the highest-poverty districts is at least 60 percent more than it is for districts at 0 percent poverty.
+Half of the states exhibit at least nominal progressivity, although, in several cases, such as Indiana, Kansas, Pennsylvania, and Oklahoma, the percentages are so close to 1 that they are more accurately described as non-progressive (i.e., neither progressive nor regressive - i.e., "flat funding states").
+In Wyoming, Alaska, and Utah, funding is highly progressive - adjusted revenue among the highest-poverty districts is at least 50 percent more than it is for districts at 0 percent poverty.

-At the other extreme, in Illinois and Nevada revenue is extremely regressive, with the highestpoverty districts receiving only a fraction of the revenue provided to districts with 0 percent poverty.
+At the other extreme, in Illinois and Nevada revenue is extremely regressive, with the highest poverty districts receiving only a fraction of the revenue provided to districts with 0 percent poverty.